amiv-eth/amivtex/README.md

 Tex templates for the AMIV CI

-Two document classes are provided: `amivletter` and `amivbooklet` -- and they are easy to use!

-Take a look in the examples folder to see how to use them.
+Two document classes are provided: `amivletter` and `amivbooklet` -- and they are easy to use, ake a look in the examples folder to see all available commands and how to use them.

-## Prerequisites

-### Fonts
+## Fonts & XeLaTex

 The `DinPro` Font must be installed.

-### Xetex

-To be able to switch to a different font [XeLatex](https://de.wikipedia.org/wiki/XeTeX) must be used in stead of pdflatex.
-On Linux TexLive includes Xetex, MikTex on Windows as well.
+To be able to switch to a different font in Latex, [XeLaTex](https://de.wikipedia.org/wiki/XeTeX) must be used.
+On Linux TexLive includes XeLaTeX, MikTex on Windows as well.

 ## Installation